MichielvEldik/Digital_Marketing_Analytics/README.md

 # School Project 2019 Assignment 1

 This project was basically a difference in difference analysis.
+The following text is a snapshot of the full report.

 ## Introduction